A05annex/SwervePathPlanning/README.md

 ## Field Description

 The field is described in a <tt>.json</tt> file read into the path planner and displayed as the background field context during path planning.
-The Path Planner always displays the field axes ([0.0,0.0] is center field), and the standard field outline.
-The field description adds the game elements for the season-specific game.
+The Path Planner initializes displaying the field axes ([0.0,0.0] is center field), and the standard field outline.
+The field description adds the game elements for the season-specific game, and may change the field outline and display the portion of the field that is of interest for path planning.

+To simplify field description there is a section of the description for;
+- field <tt>arena</tt> where you describe field outline and the view that is of interest for autonomous path planning
-To simplify field description there is a section of the description for game <tt>components</tt> where you describe game elements like the scoring pieces, scoring targets, scoring piece depots, etc; and a <tt>field</tt> section that lets you position components and describe which alliance (if any) they belong to.
+- game <tt>components</tt> where you describe game elements like the scoring pieces, scoring targets, scoring piece depots, etc;
+- and a <tt>field</tt> section that lets you position components and describe which alliance (if any) they belong to.

 ### Field Description Format